-Differential lock fault (EDL)
+Differential lock fault (EDL)\

-The EDL operates along with the ABS in vehicles equipped with the Electronic Stability Control (ESC)
+EDL operates along with the ABS in vehicles equipped with the Electronic Stability Control ESC (ESP)\

-A malfunction in the EDL is indicated by the ABS control lamp \bigcirc .
+A malfunction in the EDL is indicated by the ABS warning lamp $\Theta$ .
 Take the vehicle to a specialised workshop as soon as possible.
-For further information on the EDL see \Rightarrow page 197, Electronic differential lock (EDL).
+For further information on the EDL see $\Rightarrow$ page 197, Electronic differential lock (EDL)\.

-Traction control system (ASR) \$ / \$
+Traction control system ASR (TCS)\ 意 / &